Hard Water Stains on Artificial Grass: How to Remove Them and Keep Them Away

 ⚠️ Look dull or chalky

-⚠️ Develop visible white residue
+⚠️ Develop visible white residue on the blades

-⚠️ Matt down or flatten turf blades over time
+⚠️ Matt down or flatten over time

 Why does synthetic turf turn white after it gets wet

 Synthetic turf turns white after it gets wet because minerals in hard water dry into a powdery film on the turf fibers.
+This residue is commonly called scale, and it's most noticeable after repeated pool splash, overspray, or hosing down the same area.

 Common triggers include: